mahdi-eth/go-realtime-chat/readme.md

    - The frontend listens for messages from the backend and updates the chat history, displaying new messages as they arrive.

+## Prerequisites

+- [Docker](https://www.docker.com/get-started) installed on your machine.
+- [GNU Make](https://www.gnu.org/software/make/) installed on your machine.
+- [Node.js](https://nodejs.org/) and npm installed on your machine.

 ## Makefile Usage

 The `Makefile` in this project automates the process of building and running your chat application.
 Below are the available commands: